 At the hospital, the doctors did blood work and took an x-ray to rule out a cervical spine injury, but they didn’t find anything.
 A subsequent CT scan revealed a small mass in the left frontal lobe of Colleen’s brain that was confirmed three days later with an MRI.
 She was referred to a neurosurgeon nearby, who performed a biopsy on July 3.

 The results of the biopsy showed hyper-cellularity, a term that means inflammation of the cells.
-Although they still did not know much about the mass, the neurosurgeon thought it was probably a low-grade tumor, which would mean that surgery might not be necessary.
+Although they still did not know much about the mass, the neurosurgeon thought it was probably a low-grade brain tumor, which would mean that surgery might not be necessary.
 He recommended that they monitor the tumor with scans every three months.

 “He told me that there was some softening of my skull that made it look like the tumor has been there the better part of ten years,” Colleen recalls.
 “But I felt fine.
 I had never spent a day in the hospital until all this started.”

 “You’re Going to Be Fine.”

 Colleen and her parents got a second opinion from another neurosurgeon, who recommended performing surgery to remove the tumor as soon as possible.
 Feeling more confused than ever, Colleen consulted with her original surgeon, who got her an appointment with Lisa DeAngelis, Chair of the Department of Neurology at Memorial Sloan Kettering Cancer Center.

 “We’d specifically stayed away from Sloan Kettering,” Colleen says.
 “You have to look for the positives, and I kept saying to myself that I don’t have cancer, I’m not going to Sloan Kettering.”
 But despite her hesitation, Colleen scheduled the appointment with Dr. DeAngelis.